IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/localization/localize-strings.md

 ```

 The above command will download and extract all `strings.xml` files from modules in the artifact
-group `com.tomtom.uxstrings` used by the default frontends and services from the TomTom IndiGO
+group `com.tomtom.uxstrings` used by the default frontends and services from the TomTom Digital Cockpit
 platform and app suite.
 After running the above command, you can find the downloaded files in the
 `examples/localizestrings/app/build/string-sources` directory.